paulmillr/micro-eth-signer/README.md

 `maxFee = 10, maxPriority = 10, baseFee = 5` would always spend 10 gwei.
 In the end, the balance would become 0.

+> [!WARN]
-WARNING: using the method would decrease privacy of a transfer, because payments for services have specific amounts, and not _the whole amount_.
+> Using the method would decrease privacy of a transfer, because
+> payments for services have specific amounts, and not _the whole amount_.

 ## Performance